serenarscholz/serenarscholz.github.io/index.md

      alt="Headshot"
      style="float: right; width: 26%; margin: 0em 0.5em 0.5em 1.5em;">

 Hi there!
-I'm a PhD candidate in the Department of Earth & Planetary Sciences at Yale University.
-I'm in the [Atmosphere, Ocean & Climate Dynamics](https://earth.yale.edu/research/atmosphere-oceans-climate-dynamics) division, advised by [Prof. Juan Lora](https://earth.yale.edu/profile/juan-m-lora).
+I'm a PhD candidate in the Dept. of Earth & Planetary Sciences at Yale University.
+I am advised by [Prof. Juan Lora](https://earth.yale.edu/profile/juan-m-lora), in the [Atmosphere, Ocean & Climate Dynamics](https://earth.yale.edu/research/atmosphere-oceans-climate-dynamics) division.

 I study atmospheric rivers: long, narrow storm systems that transport water and energy across the globe.
 To do this, I use a combination of observations and models, with a focus on idealized modeling and model hierarchies.
 <br>